apaladines-techconsulting/Interview_Questions/README.md

 ## Dependency injections
-- function injetion
-- parameter injection
-- constructor injection
+- function injetion: When sending dependencies as parameters in a function that only will be used there.
+- constructor injection: When sending dependencies as init parameters to ensure we will have them for any task inside the initialized object.

 ## Protocols:
 Protocols are a blueprint to implement methods, properties or requirements that a class, struct, or enum must adopt.
 They have no implementation of methods.
 The only case is for additional functionalities in an extension of the protocol.